markusmo3/eclipse-run-helper/README.md

 # Eclipse Run Helper

-Your Eclipse run history, from the keyboard
+Your Eclipse run history or favorites, from the keyboard

 ## What does it do?